storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

   ));
 ```

-This will show stories in your storybook like this:
+This will add stories in the storybook like this:

 ![Basic stories](../static/basic-stories.png)

-This is just our core API for writing stories.
-In addition to this, you can use the official and third party Storybook [addons](/addons/introduction) to get more functionality.
+This uses our basic API for writing stories.
+There are official and third party Storybook [addons](/addons/introduction) for more advanced functionality.

 ## Loading stories dynamically

-Sometimes, you will want to load your stories dynamically rather than explicitly requiring them in the Storybook config file.
+Sometimes, it is necessary to load stories dynamically rather than explicitly in the Storybook config file.

-For example, you may write stories for your app inside the `src/components` directory with the `.stories.js` extension.
-Then you will want to load them at once.
-Simply edit your config directory at `.storybook/config.js` as follows:
+For example, the stories for an app may all be inside the `src/components` directory with the `.stories.js` extension.
+It is easier to load all the stories automatically like this inside the `.storybook/config.js` file:

 ```js
 import { configure } from '@storybook/react';